 What Is Skin Cell Turnover

 This is the vitally important process by which your skin sheds dead skin cells and replaces those cells with younger cells.
 It is a major part of anti aging skin care, which is why you should be interested in the science of this process.
 Fast skin cell turnover is a good thing, but as you get older this rate slows down.
 When you are a baby, the term is usually 14 days.
 As a teenager it ranges from 21-28 days; as a middle ager it ranges from 28-42 days, and above that it can be up to 84 days.
 These new cells travel from the lowest layer of the epidermis to the top layer at which point they replace dead skin cells.
 One of the reasons your skin isn’t as soft, supple, and radiant as it once was is because this turnover rate slows way down.
-An overpopulation of dead skin cells on the surface of your epidermis is naturally gong to make your skin appear grayish, sallow, and
+An overpopulation of dead skin cells on the surface of your epidermis is naturally going to make your skin appear grayish, sallow, and dull.

 How To Increase Cell Turnover